-Companion Animal Trust, Inc. is a 501c3 non profit corporation registered in the state of New Jersey which was formed to help homeless stray cats and dogs in the Northern New Jersey/New York City area.
+Companion Animal Trust, Inc. is a 501c3 non profit corporation registered in the state of New Jersey which was formed to help homeless stray cats in the Northern New Jersey/New York City area.
 The mission is to adopt these creatures of misfortune into loving, forever homes.
 We practice and promote a no kill philosophy of compassion over killing.
 As a community we are the protectors of our animals.

 Find us on facebook at :